by Chantal Bufe

 Sometimes I wonder what the world would look like if we all dared a little more.
-If we were able to put aside our fear of failure, rejection, and shame, and just... took more risks.
+If we were able to put aside our fear of failure, rejection, and shame, and just... jumped.

 I am pretty sure the answer is: a whole lot of crazy, beautiful magic.

-✶ In the absence of judgment, we wouldn't mind falling.
-We would get right back up, feeling supported by the people around us who would commend us for having tried in the first place.
+Sans fear of failure and judgment, we wouldn't mind falling as much.
+We would get back up, feeling supported by the people around us who would commend us for having tried in the first place.

-✶ In the absence of judgment, we would feel free to express ourselves fully, explore possibilities thoroughly, and seize opportunities more readily.
+Sans fear of failure and judgment, we would feel free to express ourselves fully, explore possibilities thoroughly, and seize opportunities more readily.

-✶ Finally, In the absence of judgment, we would feel comfortable sharing our successes and - most importantly - our failures.
-Our vulnerability would be out there, visible for everyone to see (and comment on) while we proudly admit: “It is ok to dare and fail!
-It is ok to be …. human!”
+Sans fear of failure and judgment, we would feel comfortable sharing our successes and - most importantly - our failures!
+Our vulnerability would be out there, visible for everyone to see (and comment on) while we proudly admit: "Yes, ouch, I fell, but that's ok... because I am HUMAN!"

-While magical, sadly, this is a utopian scenario in which waiting for humankind's realization that judgment is of no service to anyone would most likely turn into a Waiting for Godot - situation.
-(In case, you haven’t read the book, Godot never arrives).
+Is this such a utopian scenario in which waiting for humankind's realization that judgment is of no service to anyone is like Waiting for Godot?
+(In case you haven't read the book, Godot never arrives.)

 So, what to do?